ariannageyer/Matching-Pennies-Solidity-/README.md

-# Matching-Pennies-Solidity-
+# Matching Pennies (Solidity)
-Implementation of a Matching Pennies game in Solidity
+Implementation of a Matching Pennies game in Solidity which is as secure, gas efficient, and fair as possible.